peonmodel/GamesRoom/README.md

 - componentWillReceiveProps only change when data changes
 - componentWillUpdate changes lower down the line, right before render

+### Question
+- publishing array of cursors dont work, what happened if the secondary cursor is dependent parentId or something

 ## TODO (OLD, may still be relevant, to be reviewed):